geerlapally-shravan-tech/Cloud-Security/README.md

-# Cloud Computing — Course Repository
+# Cloud Security — Course Repository

-This repository hosts all academic materials and activities for the **Cloud Computing** course.
+This repository contains materials and activities for the Cloud Security course.

----

-## 📘 Contents
+## Contents
 - Syllabus
-- Unit-wise notes
+- Unit notes
-- Lab guides and exercises
+- Lab guides
 - Assignments
 - Quiz bank
-- Mini-project templates
-- Student submission references
-- Learning resources
+- Mini projects

----
+- Security case studies

-## 📌 Student Submission Policy
+## Submission Policy

-- All lab work and projects must be submitted as **GitHub repository links**
+All labs and projects must be submitted as GitHub repository links only.
-- ZIP files, screenshots, and email attachments will **not** be evaluated
+ZIP and email submissions are not accepted.
-- Each submission must include proper file names and documentation

----

-## 🔄 Weekly Workflow

-- Lecture notes are uploaded unit-wise
-- Labs are published with step-by-step guides
-- Quizzes are conducted through Google Classroom
-- Projects are reviewed through GitHub repositories

----

-## 🛠 Tools Used in This Course
+## Tools Used

-- GitHub — project storage and version control
+- GitHub — submissions and version control
 - Google Classroom — quizzes and announcements
-- NotebookLM — summary and question generation support
+- NotebookLM — summaries and question generation

----

-## 📂 Repository Usage (Students Must Follow)

-1. Fork this repository
-2. Create a folder using your name inside `student-submissions`
-3. Upload your lab/project files there
-4. Share your forked repository link in Google Classroom

----

-## 📁 Folder Structure

-See repository folders for organized course materials and submission areas.